leg100/gcp-hardening-guide/README.md

 1. (Legitimate) User A connects to their VM: `gcloud compute ssh <vm>`.
 They have necessary IAM permissions, so it succeeds.
 2. User A adds User B's public key to `~/.ssh/authorized_keys`.
 3. User B connects to the VM: `ssh -i <key> <vm_ip>`.
 It succeeds, because their key is authorized and they have direct connectivity to port 22, even though they don't have the necessary OS Login IAM permissions.

+#### Reasoning

+A user can bypass OS Login and authenticate with SSH keys alone.

 #### Control